• Skip to main content

 I can’t remember the first time I had bangers and mash, but if I had to guess it would be at Lily Flanagan’s, an Irish pub in Islip on Long Island, back in the early 1990s.
 I just remember it as generic “sausage,” with nice mashed potatoes and peas.

-I later learned that the unusual mouthfeel of bangers is caused by the inclusion of some sort of grain product in the link, whether crushed rusks, oats, barley or breadcrumbs.
-I’ve heard various theories on why British charcuterie does this — virtually no other sausage-making nation does, with the exception of the famous potato sausage — ranging from scarcity during the World Wars to, well, it just tastes good.
+I later learned that the unusual mouthfeel of bangers sausage is caused by the inclusion of some sort of grain product in the link, whether crushed rusks, oats, barley or breadcrumbs.
+I’ve heard various theories on why British charcuterie does this — virtually no other sausage-making nation does, with the exception of the famous Scandinavian potato sausage — ranging from scarcity during the World Wars to, well, it just tastes good.
 I used to think it was some sort of scandalous cheapening of a good sausage, but I’ve come around recently.

 The addition of a grain in the mix can and does add something positive.
 Texture, sure, but also flavor.
 I am partial to barley or oats coarsely ground in a coffee grinder.